expo/expo/docs/versions/v25.0.0/guides/how-expo-works.md

 ## Serving an Expo project for local development

 There are two pieces here: the Expo app and the Expo development tool (either XDE or `exp` CLI).
-We'll just assume XDE here for simplicity of naming.
+We'll assume XDE here for simplicity of naming.
 When you open an app up in XDE, it spawns and manages two server processes in the background: the Expo Development Server and the React Native Packager Server.

 ![](./fetch-app-from-xde.png)